rushabhT3/rushabhT3/README.md

 # 🏢 Professional Experience

+## 1. Software Developer at Paycio (Coinearth Technologies)
+**Location:** Hyderabad, Telangana, India
+**Duration:** May 2025 - Present

+Currently working on mobile backend APIs for Paycio (Coinearth Technologies) at scale by:

+- 🔄 **Building/optimizing APIs** and system architecture to improve technical infrastructure and scalability.
+- 🛠️ **Integrating Redis, Blockchain** with existing codebase to improve performance and security.

+---

-## 1. Python AI/ML Engineer at Polynomial AI
+## 2. Python AI/ML Engineer at Polynomial AI
 **Location:** Surat, Gujarat, India
 **Duration:** November 2024 - May 2025